Mark Patinkin

 Mark Patinkin is an American author and nationally syndicated columnist for the Providence Journal.
-He is a graduate of Middlebury College.
-He was a Pulitzer Prize finalist for international reporting, and he has won three New England Emmy awards for television commentaries.
+He was a Pulitzer Prize finalist for international reporting for his coverage of The Troubles in Northern Ireland.
+He has won three New England Emmy awards for television commentaries.
 He is also the author of several books.
-He lives in Providence, Rhode Island.
+A graduate of Middlebury College, he lives in Providence, Rhode Island.

-Mandy Patinkin, the American actor, is his cousin.
-Don Patinkin (1922–1995), the economist, was his second cousin.
-Sheldon Patinkin, author, teacher, director, and one of the founding fathers of The Second City, was his second cousin.